 About The Halide Project

 The Halide Project was founded in Philadelphia in 2015 to promote the continued practice and appreciation of traditional and alternative process photography.
-We serve the analog photo community through special exhibitions, workshops, online resources, and now—as we make our home in the South Kensington neighborhood of Philadelphia—a photographic equipment lending library and community darkroom!
-Additional plans for the future include a residency program for film photography and a mobile darkroom for community outreach.
+We serve the analog photo community through special exhibitions, workshops, online resources, and now—as we make our home in the South Kensington neighborhood of Philadelphia—a photographic equipment lending library and community darkroom.
+Additional plans for the future include a city-wide photo festival, residency program for film photography, and a mobile darkroom for community outreach.